This content was updated for accuracy and relevance on December 13th, 2021

 We’ve all read the studies (or, at least, the headlines for the studies): when it comes to your health, meditation is one of the top-billed ways of improving your physical, mental, and overall well-being.
 2

-If you’re travel-stressed or prone to road rage, Ten Percent Happier With Dan Harris can serve as a sage guide for establishing a meditation practice and finding your bliss–on the road, and long after you’ve made it back home safe and sound.
+If you’re travel-stressed or prone to road rage, becoming a listener of Ten Percent Happier With Dan Harris can serve as a sage guide for establishing a meditation practice and finding your bliss–on the road, and long after you’ve made it back home safe and sound.

 The Best Podcast for Radio Art